syunnmo/FGKT/README.md

 The manuscript has not yet been published and is under review.
 Thanks to the reviewers for their suggestions on the code, which have greatly improved its quality and readability.

+If you have more questions about our experiments, you can contact us. email: shunm@m.scnu.edu.cn

 # Dataset
 In 'data' folder, we have provided the processed datasets.
 If you would like to access the raw datasets, the raw datasets are placed in the following links: